zencart/documentation/content/user/new_user_topics/language_files.md

 ---
 title: Language Files - What are they and how are they used?
-description: How do I change a language string?
+description: How do I change language text?
 category: new_user_topics
 weight: 10
 ---